JeremiahKaren/35percent.github.io/_posts/2017-10-02-council-leader-peter-john-alternative-facts.md

 *Extract from Councillor John's [open letter](http://35percent.org/img/pj11000councilhomesletter.pdf)*

 ## The listening council
-As well as speaking, or at least tweeting, Cllr John wants us to k now that Southwark also 'listens'.
+As well as speaking, or at least tweeting, Cllr John wants us to know that Southwark also 'listens'.
 He appeared earlier this week at the Labour party conference, alongside Labour's shadow Minister for housing John Healey, at a [talk entitled](http://www.smith-institute.org.uk/2017/08/08/smith-institute-2017-party-conferences/) _'Listening to communities - the future of social  housing post Grenfell'_.

 ![](http://35percent.org/img/lpc.png)